Docker installation and sample application deployment – a simple & practical guide

 Note:

--d: To run the container in background (in detach mode).
+-d: To run the container in the background (in detach mode).
 Instead of ‘-d’, if we use ‘-t’ it will run in terminal mode (not in the background),

 -p: To mention the port.

-There is two port,
+There are two ports,

-• But If we don’t map this port to any external port or if we don’t expose this port to public, we won’t be able to access it outside the docker host.
+• But If we don’t map this port to any external port or if we don’t expose this port to the public, we won’t be able to access it outside the docker host.
 For this we need

 docker port